Chief John Carli (Ret.)

 Bio

-Chief Carli earned a Master of Science Degree in Strategic Leadership and a Bachelor of Arts Degree in Criminal Justice Management.
-He is a graduate of the Police Executive Research Forum’s Senior Management Institute for Police, and he was awarded the Executive Leadership Certificate by the California Department of Justice Commission on Peace Officer Standards and Training.
-Chief Carli is currently an active member of the California Police Chief’s Association and chairs the California Data Sharing Task Force, focusing on best practice strategies for law enforcement technology and information system sharing.
+Carli holds a Master of Science degree in Strategic Leadership and is a graduate of the Police Executive Research Forum’s Senior Management Institute for Police.
+He was awarded the Executive Leadership Certificate by the California Department of Justice Commission on Peace Officer Standards and Training.